Avalanche Press Homepage Avalanche Press Online Store

 Destroyers

-The Dutch relied heavily on their destroyer flotilla during the actual battles, and they come well-equipped in Spice Islands.
+The Dutch relied heavily on their destroyer flotilla during the actual battles, and they come well-equipped in Royal Netherlands Navy.
 There are 20 of the Gerard Callenbergh class boats, a type actually designed and built at the outbreak of World War II.
 But plans included two full flotillas of them, only four of which would be laid down (as the Tjerk Hiddes class).
 Isaac Sweers served the Allies while Callenbergh was seized by the Nazis and incorporated into their navy; the other two were broken up incomplete.
 Keeping with the original Dutch design, they each carry a seaplane — highly unusual in the Second World War at Sea series.
 All are named for Dutch naval heroes.

 Aircraft

+While the Netherlands had a vibrant aircraft industry of their own, they imported most of their planes for the Dutch East Indies.
 The Dutch get fairly powerful air forces, in keeping with their East Indies defense plans.
 They have P-40 and Hurricane fighters, plus Mosquito and Lightning heavy fighters.
-The Dutch liked the Mosquito in fighter configuration though they never actually ordered it, and used both P-40s (Kittyhawk) and Hurricanes during the war, so those three are very solidly grounded in reality.
-I had only intended to give them one heavy fighter, but didn't have a drawing for the actual plane built in the Netherlands, the Fokker G.1.
-I was going to have a second-generation fighter in the game, probably the Vought Corsair, but realized the scenarios would not extend past 1942 and that a full array of new planes would have to accompany it.
-So late in the design process I substituted the Lightning, which I'd removed earlier for the Mosquito.
+The Dutch liked the Mosquito in fighter configuration though they never actually ordered it, and used both P-40s (Kittyhawk) and Hurricanes during the war, so those three are very solidly grounded in our reality.

 In the attack category, the Dutch have two British planes, the Blenheim and Beaufort, both of which they actually operated in the theater — just not in these numbers.
 The Fortress (B-17) is something of a stretch; the Dutch had seen and admired them but the Americans were not exporting this fine plane before the war.
 And that's the real "alternative" in the aircraft category: all of the planes shown were at least studied by the Dutch and most of them actually flown by them.
 But in just about every case, all production went to the domestic air force (British or American) with none left over for third parties.
 The Dutch would have liked these planes and could have bought them — but no one was selling.
+In the Second Great War setting, the United States is neutral, trading with all.